Black Diamond Alpine Start Hoody

 Tipping the scales at 6.7 ounces for the women’s jacket, the Black Diamond Alpine Start falls at the lightweight end of the softshell spectrum, even when stacked up against other minimalist options.
-Competing models like the Arc’teryx Gamma SL (8.6 oz.), Sigma SL Anorak (9.3 oz.), and Rab Borealis (8.4 oz.) all offer similar weather protection and breathability for a few extra ounces (the Gamma and Borealis do feature hand pockets, however).
-A number of windbreakers undercut the Alpine Start significantly, including the 4.5-ounce Patagonia Airshed Pro Pullover, 3.6-ounce Patagonia Houdini Air, and 4.4-ounce Arc’teryx Squamish, but these all use thinner fabrics, are less breathable, and offer less water resistance.
+Competing models like the Arc’teryx Gamma SL (9.3 oz.) and Rab Borealis (8.4 oz.) offer similar weather protection and breathability for a few extra ounces (they do feature hand pockets, however).
+A number of windbreakers undercut the Alpine Start significantly, including the 4-ounce Patagonia Airshed Pro Pullover, 3.6-ounce Patagonia Houdini Air, and 4.4-ounce Arc’teryx Squamish, but these all use thinner fabrics, are less breathable, and offer less water resistance.
 All in all, the Alpine Start falls in a nice middle ground: it packs everything we look for in a lightweight softshell without going overboard or sporting unnecessary features.

 In terms of packability, our women’s small Alpine Start stuffs down into its chest pocket to about the size of a softball, and even smaller when compressed.
 While this isn’t as tiny as some windbreaker jackets (the Patagonia Houdini packs down to about half the size), it’s a standout among softshells.
-The Arc’teryx Gamma SL and Sigma SL mentioned above do not include stuff pockets, and the Rab Borealis packs down slightly larger as well.
+The Arc’teryx Gamma SL and Rab Borealis mentioned above, for instance, do not include dedicated stuff pockets and pack down larger.
 For my purposes, the Alpine Start is a very reasonable size to hang off the back of my climbing harness or stuff into a running pack.

 To keep weight low, the Alpine Start Hoody has a minimalist feature set: one chest pocket (which doubles as a stuff sack), a single-pull adjustment on the hood, and one hem cinch on the right hip.
 As I mentioned above, when cinched up, the helmet-compatible hood is impressively secure, and a nice brim keeps rain off my face and my vision wide.
 However, despite the lack of bells and whistles, I haven’t found myself wishing for any more storage or adjustments.
 For those that prefer more organization options, the Arc’teryx Gamma SL and Rab’s Borealis both include hand pockets (at a slight weight penalty).